 And just to be clear

-The reality is that it remains a crazy conspiracy that Hitler escaped; you can cite countless sources that credibly argue that Hitler died in the Bunker in 1945 and there is no reliable and clear evidence that he escaped – indeed this article has had to be put together with very weak threads.
+The reality is that it remains a crazy and disturbing conspiracy that Hitler escaped; you can cite countless sources that credibly argue that Hitler died in the Bunker in 1945 and there is no reliable and clear evidence that he escaped – indeed this article has had to be put together with very weak threads.
 An article could of course have been written that shows that Hitler did die in the Bunker, but part of the purpose of this article is to demonstrate how unlikely this is – through the lack of true evidence.

 If you believe this conspiracy, you're going against all but the fringes.

 Adolf Eichmann passport picture - https://www.warhistoryonline.com/war-articles/nazi-submarine-washes-up-on-the-coast-of-argentina.html/2

 Text of sightings of Hitler - https://books.google.co.uk/books?id=Cb3FAQAAQBAJ&pg=PA173&lpg=PA173&dq=rio+grande+brazil+hitler&source=bl&ots=BLyGP9cA51&sig=JSNbuF60wv1cCWrxQ2etQT4AXpI&hl=en&sa=X&ved=0ahUKEwjXt_PzvY7NAhXMK8AKHd3TDeYQ6AEIKjAC#v=onepage&q&f=true pages 173, 174